 Kids even get a dose of the arts with a Chihuly art glass display.
 There’s an outdoor area for kids to get active as well.

-Located at 3000 N. Meridian Way.
-Open daily from 10 a.m. to 5 p.m. (though it’s closed Mondays from mid-September through mid-March).
-Adult and kids admission varies by the day and demand though babies 2 and under are free.
-The first Thursday from 4 p.m. to 8 p.m. every gets in for $6.
+Located at 3000 N. Meridian Way, it is open daily from 10 a.m. to 5 p.m. (though it’s closed Mondays from mid-September through mid-March).
+Adult and kid admission varies by day and demand, though babies 2 and under are free.
+On the first Thursday from 4 p.m. to 8 p.m., everyone gets in for $6.

 Indianapolis Zoo

 Another must for families is the Indianapolis Zoo.
-Located in the White River State Park, the zoo features five biomes: the desert, forest, ocean, plains and flights of fancy.
-See animals demonstrations along with special animal encounters (extra fee).
+Located in White River State Park, the zoo features five biomes: the desert, forest, ocean, plains and flights of fancy.
+Visitors can see animal demonstrations and special animal encounters (extra fee).

 Located at 1200 W. Washington St..
 Open Monday to Thursday from 9 a.m. to at least 4 p.m. and 5 p.m. on Friday and Saturday from spring until fall with extended hours during the summer.
 During the winter the Indianapolis Zoo is closed Monday and Tuesday.
 Adult and kids admission varies by the day and demand though babies 2 and under are free.